simon-an/angular-ts-basic-training/slides/angular-day1/chapter8.md

-# Task:
+# Additional Task: Add local state to any component.

-Add local state to any component.
+Solution at branch: